 Many people generally go through four main financial life stages.
 Although spending patterns, family arrangements, and income levels aren’t fully predictable, these factors often follow a pattern.

-Here are some points to remember when building your financial plan at different stages in life.
+Here are some points to remember when planning your finances at different stages.

 Once you start earning income, financial planning is crucial.
 However, this also happens to be the stage where you might feel unsure about managing cash flow and implementing a budget—which is perfectly normal for those who are just starting in their chosen career.
 Perhaps you’re considering your investment options or plan to buy a house, but you’re not sure how to get started.